Support Groups and Social Support - Topic Overview

 emotional side.
 And the same is true for certain life events, like being a

-parent or caring for someone with a chronic illness.
+parent or caring for someone who has a chronic illness.
 Your life changes.
 And you

 may need a shoulder to cry on or someone to talk to.
 You may need a ride to the